You can use eazyBI advanced settings to add support for additional Jira custom fields as well as change eazyBI reporting engine parameters.

 If you change

-enabled_hours setting, then it will be checked each 10 minutes.
-If you change
+enabled_hours , then it will be checked every 10 minutes.

 Set minimum regular import frequency